-By the end of the course the students will be able to:
+By the end of the course you will be able to:

-Speaking: Speak Italian well enough to greet and take leave appropriately in formal and informal contexts; ask and answer basic information questions; talk in simple ways about yourself, your family, your student life, your likes and dislikes, your wishes, both in the present and in the past tense.
+Speaking: Speak Italian well enough to greet and take leave appropriately in formal and informal contexts; ask and answer basic information questions; talk in simple ways about yourself, your family, your student life, your likes and dislikes, your wishes, in the present, in the past and in the future.

-Listening: Comprehend spoken Italian well enough to grasp the main idea and some supporting details in short conversations that relate to daily life and represent authentic situations.
-Understand audio and video material that accompanies the textbook, as well as basic songs and videos in Italian.
+Listening: Comprehend spoken Italian well enough to be able to grasp the main idea and some supporting details in short conversations that relate to daily life and represent authentic situations.

-Reading: Read and understand the main idea and some details from both authentic and edited material (including newspaper articles, short narratives, advertisements and brochures).
+Reading: Read and understand the main idea and some details from both authentic and edited material (including short narratives, simple poems, advertisements and recipes).